 Let’s say you have a sporting contest, a game between your team and another.
 The practice for that game is pre-production.
 The preparation of the stadium is pre-production.
 Most of what you do getting ready for the game as a team is pre-production, and not development.
 The game itself is principal photography.

-(You might say the game is the cinema showing the movie, but that’s the video compilation of all your games that you watch afterwards when you’re getting nostalgic.
+(You might say the game is the cinema showing the movie, but that’s the video compilation of all your games that you watch afterward when you’re getting nostalgic.
 The game is principal photography, it’s what your cast and crew prepare for.)

 So, where does development come into it? that’s when you try and get a coach, and lobby the local council or parents to put in money so you can build a team in the first place.
 Development is when you don’t know that the game will happen.